corona-warn-app/cwa-website/README.md

 npm start
 ```

 It will automatically use `public` as base directory and watch for file changes.
-Go to `localhost:8000` to view the website.
+Go to `localhost:8000` to view the website.Hope that all the above Instructions were very clear and you got the desired result.

 ### Changing Things